top of page

 The Wizards' War

 Queen Jada was born and raised in Ernt-nador.
-She never knew the ancient realm of the Thayad's in Ernathurilis.
-Neither before nor after its fall when darkness covered the world.
-She also never got to know Anahkólion.
-When she had the opportunity to join the group of women who would travel in secret for conception, she chose not to go.
-And with that choice, she never had children.
-In Ernt-nador, the blonde-haired queen who has been reigning for twenty-eight years is respected and admired by the kings, even though she has declined all marriage proposals.
-She has always governed the Kingdom of Hoxlu with a firm hand.
-Whenever intervention with other kingdoms was necessary, Jada remained steadfast, and on some occasions, she displayed a coldness and determination that astonished some kings.
+She never knew the ancient kingdom of the Thayad’s in Ernathurilis, neither before nor after its fall when darkness covered the world.
+Nor did she ever know Anahkólion.
+When she had the chance to join the group of women who would travel in secret for reproduction, she chose not to travel.
+And because of that choice, she never had children.
+In Ernt-nador, the blonde queen who has reigned for twenty-eight years commands the respect and admiration of kings, even though she has refused all invitations for union.
+She has always ruled the kingdom of Hoxlu with a firm hand.
+When intervention with other kingdoms was necessary, Jada stood her ground, and at other times, she showed a coldness and determination that startled some kings.
 Since then, she has been called the "Ice Queen."
-Although Queen Jada is unaware, she still has much to contribute to the kingdoms and the world of Ernt-nador.
-And long before she can imagine, her life will change completely.
-A difficult choice will alter the path of the last queen of the Thayad's.
+Although Queen Jada does not know it, she still has much to contribute to the realms and the world of Ernt-nador.
+And sooner than she imagines, her life will change completely.
+A difficult choice will alter the course of the last Queen of the Thayad’s of Hoxlu.

 The Wizards' War